Gouvernathor/Ecclesia-TS/README.md

 The Actors part represent the political side, the confrontation of opinions, the gathering in Houses and the passage of bills.
 They include very basic decision-making, which should possibly be refined in more detailed simulations.

 The Elections part represents the way the elections work and how the opinions of the citizens translate into the elected representation.

+There is currently no documentation : refer to the docstrings of the exposed functions and types.

+Most of the package (the election part in particular) was implemented using classes, but version 2 reimplemented it all using functional interfaces, factory functions for those functions, and functional programming in general.